Beuth-Erdelt/Benchmark-Experiment-Host-Manager/README.md

 ## Quickstart

-The repository contains a tool for running TPC-H (reading) queries at MonetDB and PostgreSQL.
+The repository contains a [tool](experiments/tpch/) for running TPC-H (reading) queries at MonetDB and PostgreSQL.

-1. Run `tpch run`.
+1. Run `tpch run -sf 1 -t 30`.
-  This is equivalent to `python tpch.py run`.
 1. You can watch status using `bexperiments status` while running.
   This is equivalent to `python cluster.py status`.
 1. After benchmarking has finished, run `bexperiments dashboard` to connect to a dashboard.
 You can open dashboard in browser at `http://localhost:8050`.